WebSocket

 Defines the base public address that will allow receiving WebSocket connections from browsers.

-The final address consists of the value of the public
+The final address consists of the value of the public configuration followed by the value defined in the path.

 path